Homeownership is within reach!

 Eligible applicants will demonstrate ability to afford the monthly mortgage and household expenses by meeting the criteria below.

 Income—Habitat requires a steady income history for the last two years in the United States with at least twelve months of history for current employment or income sources.
 Self-employed individuals must have at least two full year’s tax filings showing self-employment income.
 See the chart below for general income guidelines.
 These are subject to change, and having income within these guidelines does not guarantee eligibility.

 Minimum Annual Gross Income

 Maximum Annual Gross Income

-Credit—While Habitat does not generally have a credit score requirement, old debts such as collections and judgements must be less than $2,000 at the time of application and must be resolved before the purchase of the home.
-An additional $2,000 of medical collections may be allowed if making payments on these.
+Credit—While Habitat does not generally have a credit score requirement, old debts such as collections and charge-offs must be less than $2,000 at the time of application and must be able to be resolved within 12 months of acceptance in the program.
 We also consider recent history or payments on rent, utilities, loans, and other expenses, and the amount of monthly loan payments, including estimates for deferred student loans.
 Bankruptcies must have been discharged or dismissed for two years for Chapter 13 and three years for Chapter 7.
 You can order a free copy of your credit report from www.annualcreditreport.com, or by calling 1-877-322-8228.

 Savings—Applicants must be able to save $1,500 for closing costs within approximately 12 months.

 Applicants will demonstrate housing need by having an income within the current household limits (see chart).
 Higher priority is given to those with additional housing concerns such as paying rent higher than 30% of gross income, living in overcrowded conditions, temporary homes, unsafe environments, and needing accessibility for a household member with a disability.
 If qualified

 financially, applicants will receive a home visit to further evaluate their need.
 Applicants should not have owned a home in the last three years nor had a foreclosure in the last seven years.